7 Foods That Can Trigger Rosacea Flare-Ups

 Red wine seems to produce the greatest reaction.
 “Alcohol causes vasodilation—increased blood flow through the skin—which can make skin appear to be redder,” explains John E. Wolf, Jr., MD, professor and chairman of the department of dermatology at Baylor College of Medicine.

 In fact, a 2015 study of twins suggested that drinking alcohol can increase the risk of developing rosacea in the first place, not just exacerbate the condition once you have it.
+(Don’t miss these other medical reasons your face is flushed.)

 “Some foods and beverages induce the blushing/flushing type of rosacea [while] others may induce the inflammatory papulopustular type,” says Richard Odom, MD, clinical professor of dermatology and former acting chairman of dermatology at the University of California, San Francisco.